Sound technical content, curated with aloha by

 March 16, 2022

 A. Hi Craig.
-I don't think I agree that it's "inherent" and "the only way".
-Decades ago when smoked glass was "in", black chrome (of a much lighter shade though) was a popular finish for the tubular metal frames and legs of coffee tables and dining tables, and I don't recall complaints of it rubbing off onto hands or white clothes, and I had such a table.
-And while I don't want to raise silly suspicions, we can't tell just from the picture that the finish is actually black chrome plating rather than, for example, cold black oxide which is well known for smuttiness.
+I don't think I agree.
+Decades ago when smoked glass was "in", black chrome was a popular finish for the tubular metal frames and legs of coffee tables and dining tables, and I don't recall complaints of it rubbing off onto hands or white clothes, and I had such a table.
+I don't want to raise suspicions, but can't tell just from the picture that the finish is actually black chrome plating rather than, for example, a cold black oxide which is very well known for its smuttiness.

-But that's only my thoughts and recollections whereas what is fact is that the current finish is not satisfactory to your customer, so action has to be taken in one direction or another.
+But what is fact is that the current finish is not satisfactory to your customer, so action must be taken in one direction or another.
 The major plating process suppliers will often plate sample parts for you for free (perhaps in an effort to get you to switch to their chemistry).
 I think you should get some samples from a process supplier or another plating shop to determine whether black chrome can satisfy your customer or whether you need to switch to a different finish.

 Luck & Regards,